walisc/WPooW/docs/Elements-MultiSelect.md

 id: elements-muilti_select
 title: MultiSelect
 ---
-MultiSelect element for selecting multiple item from a list of values
+MultiSelect element for selecting multiple items from a list of values.

 | Read View     | Edit View     |
 | ------------- | ------------- |